bb010g/betterdiscordctl/README.md

 * `--nix`

   Automatically detect the default Nix store directories for Discord.
+A given option argument will be used as the nix-store command to call.

 * `--upgrade-url` (default `https://git.io/bdctl`)